braedynl/CSE231-020-SS20/GLOSSARY.md

 my_variable = "Hello, world!"  # stating "Hello, world!" created a 'str' instance
 ```

+#### Magic Method

-**Magic Method** - A method name that overrides particular behaviours of the class with respect to the programming language.
+A method name that overrides particular behaviours of the class with respect to the programming language.
 A listing of all of them can be found [here](https://rszalski.github.io/magicmethods/).

+#### Method, Method Function

-**Method/Method Function** - A function dedicated to manipulating the class' data.
+A function dedicated to manipulating the class' data.

 Example:
 ```python